georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 The real power of the Inkscape extension system is that we can treat it as an API.
 It provides many classes and functions on which programmers can build user extensions.
-This section will describe some impressive results of Inkscape extensions.

 [WriteTeX](https://github.com/wanglongqi/WriteTeX) is an extension serving as a LaTeX/TeX editor for Inkscape.
-We can insert equations onto Inkscape drawing.
+We can insert equations onto an Inkscape drawing.
 Here is an example drawing with equations on the right hand side.

 <div style="max-width:800px">